apache/beam/website/www/site/content/en/documentation/runners/twister2.md

 * Support for HPC environments, supports propriety interconnects such as Infiniband.
 * Distributed massively parallel data processing engine with high performance using Bulk Synchronous Parallel (BSP) style execution.
-* Native support for Beam side-inputs
+* Native support for Beam side-inputs.

 The [Beam Capability Matrix](/documentation/runners/capability-matrix/) documents the supported capabilities of the Jet Runner.